Amazon Web Services (AWS) Deployment Configuration—Manual Mode (Essentials Subscription)

 Cross-account roles allow Alert Logic to access your AWS account.
 AWS role creation requires that you provide an AWS policy, a document that specifies the permissions assigned to the AWS role you create for Alert Logic to access to your AWS account.

-You can choose to create an IAM policy with minimal permissions.
+You can also choose to create an IAM policy with minimal permissions.
 For more information, see Configure AWS Minimal Permission Deployment.

 IAM policy and role setup using AWS CloudFormation